oohg/doc/english/Grid_XBrowse_Browse_Editing_Methods.md

    METHOD EditItem_B( lAppend )

-   METHOD EditAllCells( nRow, nCol, lAppend, lFromB )
+   METHOD EditAllCells( nRow, nCol, lAppend, lOneRow, lChange, lRefresh )

       It uses EditCell to edit all the cells of a row, starting from nCol.
       If FULLMOVE is not enabled, the edition proceeds to the right until